TebaldiLab/eCLIP_seq/pre_processing/readme.md

-This folder contains scripts for obtaining aligned eCLIP reads (BAM files), starting from sequencing raw data (FASTQ files).
+This folder contains scripts for obtaining aligned freCLIP or eCLIP reads (BAM files), starting from sequencing raw data (FASTQ files).
 The details are specified for paired-end eCLIP libraries, but can be easily adapted to single-end libraries.